gyulanemeth/bluefox.email/pricing.md

         Talk to sales
       </a>
       <p class="pricing-card-note">
-        Prefer using your own Amazon SES? <a href="/byo-amazon-ses-pricing">See BYO SES pricing</a>
+        When you bring your own SES, you also get better email prices. <a href="/byo-amazon-ses-pricing">See BYO SES pricing</a>
       </p>
     </div>
   </div>
 </section>

 <section class="value-props">
   <div class="value-props-grid">